 Namdapha National Park’s fauna comprises snow leopards, clouded leopards, common leopards, tigers, dholes, wolves, Asiatic black bears, red pandas, red foxes, yellow-throated martens, slow Loris, Hoolock gibbons, capped langurs, Assamese macaques and rhesus macaques.
 The critically endangered Namdapha flying squirrel is found only at the Namdapha National Park.

+The avian diversity includes hornbills, snowy throated babblers, rufous-necked hornbill, green cochoa, purple cochoa and the beautiful nuthatch.
 Settlements of Lisu, Chakma, Tangsa and Singpho are also inside the park.
 Their villages are located mainly in community and reserve forests.
 Several places inside the park have interesting names like Mihi-phi-phi (place where wind blows all the time) and Bulbulia (place of bubbling water) which adds to the allure of the park.

 BEST PLACES TO STAY NEAR NAMDAPHA NATIONAL PARK

-Gibbon’s Land (10th mile), Haldibari, Hornbill, Rani Jheel and Firmbase are the main tourist campsites designated by Forest Department.
-Prior permission from the forest department is reuired.
-Camping is usually organised and supervised by tour operators.
-Public Works Department (PWD) maintains inspection bungalow (IB) at Gandhigram and Vijaynagar.
+Gibbon’s Land (10th mile), Haldibari, Hornbill, Rani Jheel and Firmbase are the main tourist campsites designated by the Forest Department.
+Prior permission from the forest department is reuired and camping is usually organised and supervised by tour operators.
+The Public Works Department (PWD) maintains the inspection bungalow (IB) at Gandhigram and Vijaynagar.

 BEST PLACES TO EAT NEAR NAMDAPHA NATIONAL PARK

-The average minimum and maximum temperature of Namdapha national park is as given below.
-The best time to visit Namdapha national park is also specified.
+The average minimum and maximum temperature of Namdapha National Park is as given below.
+The best time to visit Namdapha National Park is also specified.